Welcome Discount for Every New Teacher

 It is recognised as one of the world’s finest collections of graphic art with 110,000 drawings and about 550,000 prints, including works by great artists ranging from Botticelli and Dürer to Picasso and Beuys.

-Visit BMW’s motorcycle plant for a tour of this modern production facility building premium brand motorbikes.
+Visit BMW’s motorcycle plant for a tour of this modern production facility which builds premium brand motorbikes.
 As well as seeing the production process, there will be the opportunity to ask questions from the experts.
 The production areas that can be visited vary depending on the internal production requirements.

 Volkswagen Autostadt Wolfsburg